 Everyone has a different approach to their PhD: there are people who come in to do the PhD, and go home, and there are the ones who get involved in societies, outreach and science communication.
 Each to their own.
-But for me- being able to get involved in outreach and science communication is one of the …
+But for me- being able to get involved in outreach and science communication is one of the things I truly love.

 Since starting my PhD and this Blog I have met many inspiring scientists- and I want to share their amazing research, and journeys from student to fully fledged scientist with you!
-In this series I hope I can show you the …

 I have debated about writing this post for some time now- partly because it is very personal, and partly because I have been worried that it could end up coming across as a ‘pity’ post- and I don’t want to.
-This post will be about dating as a anxious PhD.

 The world of the Science PhD student is shrouded in mystery.
 What sorts of things do we actually do?
 How do we spend our days?
 What experiments do we do?